espimarisa/hibiki/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Unsure of functionality

 ## Description
 Write your description here.
-Be sure to follow the [code of conduct](CODE_OF_CONDUCT.md).
 If this fixes an issue, tag it with #IssueID.